PurpleGuitar/python-kickstart-project/readme.md

 -   Run and debug `main.py` with and without tracing.
 -   Discover, run, and debug your unit tests in the "Testing" view.
+-   You can still use `make` commands with VSCode; for example to create or update the virtual environment, run `make .venv`.

 # Troubleshooting